Jordyn Hadden

 Service Description

-In a Synopsis Critique, I provide comments on your one-page fiction synopsis (single-spaced).
+In a Synopsis Critique, I provide comments on your one-page single-spaced fiction synopsis.
 My comments offer ways to strengthen wording, improve clarity, and increase marketability.
-I also offer a review of up to two revisions of your synopsis.
+This service also includes a review of up to two revisions of your synopsis.

 Investment